Please register or login to continue

 'Lord Benson please calm yourself, if not, I shall not be able to understand you much!'
 I answered.

 I had attempted swiftly to calm his hysteria, and I saw the intransigent defiance in him still plainly, even close to death was his patent exigency.
 He asked for his powder of laudanum that he took for his rheumatism.
-Since I was not a physician, I had told him I would summon Dr Whitworth instead.
+Because I was not a physician, I had told him I would summon Dr Whitworth instead.
 He did not want me to leave the room yet.
 I could only construe his frantic desperation to be an act of his dwindling faculties.

 I did not want to upset him more than what he was already, thus I had acquiesced to his prior request.
 My reaction was of absolute conformity in the beginning, till he had started to mention the name of Eliza of whom, I was led to believe had long since died two decades ago.
 He had refused to accept her irrevocable death, and he continued with his unsettling delirium.